Axolotl Care Guide – What Do Axolotls Eat

 How often should axolotls eat

-Without food, axolotls can survive for 2-3 weeks.
-In this part, we will discuss how often should you feed axolotls.
+Without food, axolotls can survive for 2–3 weeks.
+In this part, we will discuss how often you should feed axolotls.
 The feeding frequency is determined by age and living conditions.
 For example, once axolotls are adults, you can just feed them two or three times per week.
 Nevertheless, do not overfeed.
 Or it will cause health problems.
-You should ensure they finish eating within 1-3 minutes.
-Besides that, as axolotls are more active in the evening than in the daytime, hence, feeding them at night is a better choice.
+You should ensure they finish eating within 1–3 minutes.
+Besides that, as axolotls are more active in the evening than in the daytime, feeding them at night is a better choice.
 By the way, how should we feed axolotls?
 You can drop the food near them, or place the food close to them with tweezers, then they can eat the food easily.

 The table below will give you references: